FifthEpoch/ML-TA/README.md

-# Introduction to Maachine Learning
+# Introduction to Machine Learning
 Jupyter notebooks labs created for a Machine Learning class at the Evergreen State College